sachinsridhar/Restaurant-Recommendation-System/Extended.md

 $\sum_{u,m}(Y_{u,m} - \mu -\bar{\theta}.I_{u} - \bar{\gamma}I_m-\bar{q}_m^T\bar{p}_u)^2 + \alpha(\theta^2 + \gamma_m^2 + \mid\mid\bar{q}_m\mid\mid^2 + \mid\mid\bar{p}_u\mid\mid^2)$

 We perform the process of validation in order to tune the parameters alpha (penalty) and the number of latent factors in the matrix.
 We arrive at the optimal values of *alpha* and number of latent factors to be considered in the process of factorization by computing the sum of squared errors on the test set.
-The combinations of values and their sum of squared errors is shown in the table below.
+The results are shown in the table below.